celestiaorg/celestia-app/README.md

 # Run tests
 make test

-# Run linters (this assumes golangci-lint and markdownlint are installed)
+# Format code with linters (this assumes golangci-lint and markdownlint are installed)
-make lint
+make fmt
 ```

 ## Careers